sallybao29/apcs-final/README.md

 -1/2/15 - Added checkComp for stage 3.
 Fixed bookshelf + added descriptions to books. -  Sally

 -1/3/15 - Fixed checkComp.
 Door 3 should be solvable. - Sally

+-1/3/15 - Added anagram puzzle for door 4.
+Added descriptions for doors 4 and 5. - Tiffany